Spring Garden Revival

 Seasonal Edging Calendar & Weather Timing for Braintree's Climate Zone 6b

-Braintree’s climate (Zone 6b) dictates optimal timing for lawn edging.
-Spring (April-May) is ideal after ground thaw and before peak plant growth.
-Summer (June-August) offers good soil conditions but avoid extreme heat above 90°F. Fall (September-October) is suitable for preparing landscapes for winter.
-Avoid edging in winter (November-March) due to frozen ground.
-Monitor weather via NWS Boston/Norton or Albany for optimal soil moisture and concrete curing temperatures (minimum 50°F).
-Avoid muddy conditions in glacial till or clay soils and severe weather.
-Coordinate with municipal schedules for street tree pruning and sidewalk cleaning, and minimize disturbance to adjacent plantings and wildlife during sensitive periods.
+Braintree falls within USDA Zone 6b, with freeze-thaw cycles and a frost line of 36-48 inches.
+The optimal time for edging is spring (April-May) after ground thaw and before peak growth.
+Summer (June-August) offers good soil conditions but avoid extreme heat above 90°F. Fall (September-October) is ideal for preparing for winter.
+Avoid edging in winter (November-March) when the ground is frozen.
+Monitor weather via NWS Boston/Norton for soil moisture and temperature (minimum 50°F for concrete curing).
+Coordinate with municipal schedules for street tree pruning and sidewalk cleaning.

 Stormwater Management & MS4 Compliance During Edging Operations in Braintree

-Edging projects in Braintree must comply with MS4 requirements under the Clean Water Act and MassDEP Stormwater Standards.
-Prevent soil and debris from entering storm drains and protect catch basins during all phases of work.
-Maintain natural drainage patterns and use permeable materials like stone or brick where possible, especially in glacial till or clay areas to prevent pooling.
-Immediate cleanup of debris from streets and sidewalks is required, and dust or slurry should be controlled during cutting.
-All construction must be coordinated under EPA NPDES guidelines.
-Long-term, proper edging improves drainage, defines landscapes, and supports green infrastructure.
+All edging work must comply with MS4 requirements under the Clean Water Act and MassDEP Stormwater Standards.
+Prevent soil and debris from entering storm drains and protect catch basins.
+Maintain natural drainage patterns and use permeable materials (stone, brick) where possible, especially in glacial till or clay soils.
+During construction, promptly clean up debris, control dust and slurry (wet cutting), and stage materials away from drains.
+For technical support:

 Braintree Engineering Division